SteveBarnett/Front-end-Frameworks/README.md

 Prefer smaller frameworks, or ones that are modular.
 That way you can pick and choose the pieces that you want to use.

 The best way to have a tool that works for you is to write your own.
 For small things, find a site you like, and use your browser's Developer Tools to see how they built it.
+Eventually, you'll want to build up something like a [Style Guide](http://styleguides.io/) (more on that later).

 ## Learning resources